Fountains and storms: The role of AGN and mergers in disrupting the cool-core in the RomulusC simulation: Conclusions

 \section{Conclusions}

 Using the {\sc RomulusC} high resolution cosmological simulation of a $10^{14}$ M$_{\odot}$ galaxy cluster we study the relative roles of AGN feedback and major mergers in regulating star formation and determining the structure of the ICM.
-With its unprecedented resolution, {\sc RomulusC} is able to resolve the multiphase ICM \citep{Butsky2019} and naturally produce large-scale collimated outflows from AGN that are able to quench star formation without destroying the cool-core (CC) structure of the ICM \citep{Tremmel2019}.
-The simulation also undergoes a merger event at $z\sim0.14$ that is still on-going at $z=0$, which is coincident with the disruption of the CC.
-In this work we focus on understanding in more detail how AGN feedback is able to regulate star formation in the BCG while co-existing with the CC ICM structure and contrast this with the effect of the merger event.
-In order to do this, we examine the simulation within four time bins representing different phases of evolution: 1) BCG is star formining, 2) BCG is actively quenching, 3) the BCG is fully quenched, and 4) onset of the merger event.
+With its unprecedented resolution, {\sc RomulusC} produces gas particles \textbf{as cool as $10^4K$} \citep{Butsky2019} and naturally produce large-scale collimated outflows from AGN that are able to quench star formation without significantly changing the structure of the ICM \citep{Tremmel2019}.
+The simulation also undergoes a merger event at $z\sim0.14$ that is still on-going at $z=0$, which, in contrast with AGN feedback, results in a significant change to the ICM structure and cooling efficiency.
+In this work we focus on understanding in more detail how AGN feedback is able to regulate star formation in the BCG while co-existing with a low entropy ICM core and contrast this with the effect of the merger event.
+In order to do this, we examine the simulation within four time bins representing different phases of evolution: 1) BCG is star forming, 2) BCG is actively quenching, 3) the BCG is fully quenched, and 4) onset of the merger event.
 We find that:

-\begin{enumerate} \item AGN feedback is able to quench star formation by reducing gas cooling at $\sim$ 10-30 kpc scales and steepening the entropy profile. \item $t_{\rm cool}/t_{\rm ff} \sim$ 30 seems to be a critical transition between actively cooling/star-forming and quenching/quenched, as predicted by theory and observed in clusters. \item Gas particles are heated directly by the AGN rise buoyantly to radii $>30$kpc on very short timescales, so that their heat is not dissipated within the core itself. \item The merger is more disruptive than AGN feedback, destroying the CC and decreasing AGN activity by 1-2 orders of magnitude. \item Cooling times in the core during the merger and CC disruption are of order 10\% the Hubble time.
-While energy dissipated from the on-going merger actively prevents this cooling through $z=0$ it is likely that shortly after the completion of the merger the CC will reform. \end{enumerate}
+\begin{enumerate} \item AGN feedback is able to quench star formation by reducing gas cooling at $\sim$ 10-30 kpc scales and steepen the entropy profile while co-existing with a low entropy cluster core and without disrupting the structure of the ICM. \item A ratio $t_{\rm cool}/t_{\rm ff} \sim$ 30 represents a critical transition between a rapidly cooling cluster core with a star-forming BCG and more moderate cooling with a quenching/quenched BCG, consistent with both theory and observations.
+The exact value of this threshold may change upon inclusion of metal line cooling in our model. \item Gas particles are heated directly by the AGN rise buoyantly to radii $>30$kpc on short timescales, so that their much of their heat is dissipated on larger scales. \item A head-on, 1:8 merger is highly disruptive to the ICM struture, resulting in a sudden increase and flattening of the core entropy and a marked decline in AGN activity by 1-2 orders of magnitude. \item Cooling times in the core during the merger are of order 10$\%$ the Hubble time.
+While energy dissipated from the on-going merger actively prevents this cooling through $z=0$ it is likely that the core will relax again shortly after the completion of the merger. \end{enumerate}